orellabac/SnowConvert_Support_Library/tools/snowconvert-deploy/README.rst

     --sync-folder-categories SYNC_FOLDER_CATEGORIES
                         It is expected that the workdir will organize code in folders like [table,view,function,macro,procedure].
 This parameter is a comma separated list of the categories you would like to sync
+    --simple-output SIMPLE_OUTPUT
+                          disables the usage of colors and other terminal effects --param PARAM         substitution parameter that will be applied before deployment they are expected to be like --param paramName=Value
+    --param-prefix PARAM_PREFIX
+                          Prefix to use for your parameters by default it is & --param-postfix PARAM_POSTFIX
+                          Prefix to use for your parameters by default is None

 This tool assumes :